Skip to Main Content

 You should always take team photos specifically for the site, and make sure they are a standard style and composition.
 That way your team page will look professional, and everyone's profile is consistent.

 *We once received a photo from a client which was clearly taken in the pub.
-Nice picture, but it's just not right for a company site.
+Nice picture, but it just wasn't appropriate for their company site.

 Complex styles